mach3-software/MaCh3Tutorial/README.md

 <img width="350" alt="MCMC example" src="https://github.com/user-attachments/assets/bdb1792f-3d52-4ea3-8eb8-0e6cf7b9119a">

-After you have run this chain through the MCMC processor as described in the [How To Plot?](#how-to-plot) section, you can pass the processed file to [1DPosterior-tutorial.py](plotting/1DPosterior-tutorial.py) like
+After you have run this chain through the MCMC processor as described in the [Other Useful Plots](#other-useful-plots) section, you can pass the processed file to [1DPosterior-tutorial.py](plotting/1DPosterior-tutorial.py) like

 ```bash
 python plotting/1DPosterior-tutorial.py Test_Process.root